tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/se2horn.md

 It's also known that determining the satisfiability of a nand-only expression is an NP-complete problem.

-In this document it is shown that the structural logic of nand-only expressions can be modeled with Krom clauses such that the model is satisfiable if and only if the expression is satisfiable.
+In this document it is shown that the structural logic of nand-only expressions can be modeled with disjunctive clauses such that the model is satisfiable if and only if the expression is satisfiable.
 Thus, the satisfiability of nand-only expressions can be determined in polynomial time.